Javier Marías: Writing

 The protagonists of the novels written since 1986 are all interpreters or translators of one kind or another, based on his own experience as a translator and teacher of translation at Oxford University.
 Of these protagonists, Marías wrote, "They are people who are renouncing their own voices."

 In 2002 Marías published Tu rostro mañana 1.
-Fiebre y lanza (Your Face Tomorrow 1: Fever and Spear), the first part of a trilogy that was his most ambitious literary project.
+Fiebre y lanza (Your Face Tomorrow 1: Fever and Spear), the first part of a trilogy which was his most ambitious literary project.
 The first volume is dominated by a translator, an elderly don based on an actual professor emeritus of Spanish studies at Oxford University, Sir Peter Russell.
 The second volume, Tu rostro mañana 2.
 Baile y sueño (Your Face Tomorrow 2: Dance and Dream), was published in 2004.
 In 2007, Marías completed the final installment, Tu rostro mañana 3.
 Veneno y sombra y adiós (Your Face Tomorrow 3: Poison, Shadow and Farewell).
-In 2009 the trilogy was published as one single volume.
+In 2009, the trilogy was published as one single volume.

 It was followed by the novel Los enamoramientos (The Infatuations) in 2011, a story about a woman drawn into a murder mystery.
 The novel won the state-run National novel prize, but Marías rejected the award saying he did not want to be indebted to a government of any kind.